johntrogan/defender-docs/defender-endpoint/linux-install-manually.md

    ```

    > [!IMPORTANT]
    > When the product starts for the first time, it downloads the latest anti-malware definitions.
-This process may take up to a few minutes depending on the network connectivity.
+This process might take up to a few minutes depending on the network connectivity.
 During this time, the command mentioned earlier returns a value of `false`.
 You can check the status of the definition update using the following command:
    >
    > `mdatp health --field definitions_status`
    >
-   > Note that you may also need to configure a proxy after completing the initial installation.
+   > You might also need to configure a proxy after completing the initial installation.
 See [Configure Defender for Endpoint on Linux for static proxy discovery: Post-installation configuration](linux-static-proxy-configuration.md#post-installation-configuration).

 1. Run an AV detection test to verify that the device is properly onboarded and reporting to the service.
 Perform the following steps on the newly onboarded device: